camaraproject/Commonalities/documentation/Linting-rules.md

 The default value is `warn`.

 ### OpenAPI v2 & v3

-Rules applying to both OpenAPI v2.0, v3.0, and most likely v3.1.
+Rules applying to both OpenAPI v2.0, v3.0, and most likely v3.1 - details are described in [Spectral Documentation](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules#openapi-v2--v3).

 |Name| Desc| Recom mended|CAMARA use|Spectral severity | CAMARA severity
 |---|---|---|--|---|--|
 |contact-properties| contact object is full of the most useful properties: `name`, `url`, and `email`|No|No | Warning |  |
 |duplicated-entry-in-enum| Each value of an `enum` must be different from one another |Yes  | Yes | Warning |  |
 |info-contact |Info object should contain `contact` object |Yes  | Yes| Warning  |  |
 |info-description |Info object should contain `description` object |Yes  | Yes| Warning |  |